-Today I want to write about a woman who is a reference for me.
-If you know its history, you will immediately understand my tastes and my style in the kitchen.
+Today I want to write about a woman who is a true role model for me.
+If you know her story, you'll immediately understand what my tastes and style in the kitchen are.

-In addition, Julia Child also influenced the name of our project.
-The name Claudia&Julia was inspired by the movie Julie&Julia, which represents the parallel life between Julia Child and the cooking blogger Julie (who recreated all her recipes in 365 days).
-My name is Claudia and Julia was the name that my husband Jordi and I wanted to give our future daughter.
-We had discussed it thousands of times.
-But fate had other plans for us and now we are the parents of three beautiful boys but no girls (although we do not rule out having a little Julia one day).
-How do you see this is a special post for me!
+Additionally, Julia Child also influenced the name of our project.
+We were inspired to name Claudia&Julia after the movie Julie&Julia, which portrays the parallel lives of Julia Child and the food blogger Julie (who recreated all her recipes in 365 days).
+My name is Claudia, and Julia was the name my husband Jordi and I wanted to give our future daughter.
+We had talked about it thousands of times.
+But fate had other plans for us, and now we are parents to three lovely boys but no girl (though we don’t rule out having a little Julia someday).
+As you can see, this is a special post for me!

-Let's start at the beginning of his story:
+Let's start at the beginning of their story:

-Julia was the eldest of three children and after graduating from the art high school in California she moved to New York, where she worked in advertising.
-During World War II he enlisted in the Office of Strategic Services in Washington.
+Julia was the eldest of three children, and after graduating from an arts high school in California she moved to New York, where she worked in advertising.
+During World War II she enlisted in the Office of Strategic Services in Washington.

-Until now and for the time that Julia Child lived, her career is impressive.
-Well, we have only just begun with his story.
+So far—and given the era Julia Child lived in—her career is impressive.
+Well, we’ve only just begun her story.

-She married Paul Cushing Child, a member of American diplomacy.
+She married Paul Cushing Child, a member of the American diplomatic service.
 He was the one who introduced her to French cuisine.
-She grew up savoring the typical beef of the region, when she arrived in Paris she fell in love with the refined style of the local gastronomy.
-Their passion for French cuisine and the refusal of this imperious woman to remain a renegade at home as a housewife, meant that after some diplomatic adventures she was able to study at the prestigious Le Cordon Bleu cooking academy.
+She grew up savoring the region’s typical beef, and when she arrived in Paris she fell in love with the refined style of the local gastronomy.
+Their shared passion for French cuisine and this determined woman’s refusal to be relegated to staying at home as a housewife meant that, after a few diplomatic ups and downs, she was able to pursue her training at the prestigious Le Cordon Bleu culinary academy.

-She entered Le Cercle des Gourmets, a women's club, and there she met Simone Beck and Louisette Bertholie, with whom she decided to write a French cookbook for Americans.
-In addition, it must be added that at that time there was no book of French recipes translated into English, with which Julia Child was a pioneer and the link between two cultures as far apart geographically as gastronomically.
-In 1951 the three friends founded the French cooking school for United States residents in Paris: "L'Ecole des Trois Gourmandes" Until the Child couple had to return to the United States and move to Cambridge, Massachusetts.
+She joined Le Cercle des Gourmets, a women’s club, and there she met Simone Beck and Louisette Bertholie, with whom she decided to write a French cookbook for Americans.
+Additionally, it’s worth noting that at that time there was no book of French recipes translated into English, which made Julia Child a pioneer and the link between two cultures as distant geographically as they were gastronomically.
+In 1951, the three friends founded the French cooking school for United States residents in Paris: "L’Ecole des Trois Gourmandes."
+Later, the Childs had to return to the United States and move to Cambridge, Massachusetts.

-She wrote for the Boston Globe and made her television debut for the first time with her show "The French Chef" being a ratings success.
+She wrote for The Boston Globe and made her television debut with her show "The French Chef," which became a ratings hit.

-Julia brought the complexity of French cuisine to the American ones, created a style, a philosophy and even a spirit.
-It wasn't just French cooking and its traditional method, it was his passion, the details, his way of talking and above all: enjoying food.
+Julia brought the complexity of French cuisine closer to Americans; she created a style, a philosophy, and even a spirit.
+It wasn’t just French cuisine and its traditional method; it was her passion, the details, her way of moving, of speaking, and above all: of enjoying food.

 Julia and her book, The Art of French Cooking

-Martín Berasategui and David de Jorge point out in the prologue of "The art of French cuisine" that it is "a compendium of the perfect hedonist" and a "heartfelt declaration of love for food", bringing together "the key elements of great cuisine of the West”
+Martín Berasategui and David de Jorge note in the prologue to “The Art of French Cooking” that it is “a compendium of the perfect hedonist” and a “heartfelt declaration of love for food,” bringing together “the key elements of the great cuisine of the West.”

-In the book, she delves into the recommendations on the most suitable utensils for each type of cooking (by the way, Julia was a great lover of Le Creuset utensils).
-He recommends "not skipping the basic instructions" and dedicating yourself to cooking, because mastering it "is a matter of practice."
-"My goal is to teach cooking," he says, and he pursues it with more than 500 recipes in which "the most important ingredient is the love of cooking itself."
+In the book, it goes in depth on recommendations for the most suitable utensils for each cooking method (by the way, Julia was a big fan of Le Creuset cookware).
+Rrecommends "not skipping the basic guidelines" and dedicating oneself with determination to cooking, because mastering it "is a matter of practice."
+"My goal is to teach people how to cook," he says, and he pursues it with more than 500 recipes in which "the most important ingredient is love for cooking itself."

-Her "caring cuisine", as she defined it, gastronomically educated her native country, of which she said that "in the fifties you ate in any way".
-That role as an ambassador for French cuisine earned her a decoration with the Legion of Honor by the country that saw her born as a cook.
+Her "meticulous cooking," as she called it, helped educate the palate of her native country, about which she said that "in the 1950s people ate any old way."
+That role as an ambassador of French cuisine earned her the Legion of Honor from the country where she began as a cook.

 Comments